7 Effective Office And Bedroom Combination Layout Ideas

 Actually, if you work at home, a bedroom can be the quietest space with the least interruptions.
 It’s typically the most private room in a home.
 For one person, a small alcove, desk, and laptop may be all you need to establish a mini office.

-When a separate home office is impossible, an office-bedroom combination can be conducive to productivity and a place to rest with proper planning.
+When a separate home office is impossible, a combination floor plan can be conducive to productivity and a place to rest with proper planning.
 Finding a balance between practicality and personal style is the first consideration.

 Determine your office space needs: It’s good to ask a couple questions such as, will you primarily be working or sleeping there?
 Do you need a separate workspace, or can it be integrated into your bedroom layout?
 Will it be bright & quiet enough for good productivity?